Algorithms for Massive Data -- Lecture Notes: The FM-index

 \subsection{FM-index = WT(BWT)}

 The FM-index of string $S$ is $WT(BWT(S))$: a zero-order compressed wavelet tree over the Burrows-Wheeler transform of $S$.
 In the next subsection we show that this data structure supports efficient $count$ queries, then we use the same strategy of Section \ref{sec:locate,extract} to support also \emph{locate} and \emph{extract} queries.
 Finally, we show that actually $WT(BWT(S))$ automatically achieves high-order entropy-compressed space, \emph{without any further intervention} (just analysis).
 This index has been described for the first time by Ferragina and Manzini in the year 2000 \cite{ferragina2000opportunistic}.
+The original paper \cite{ferragina2000opportunistic} used a more complicated compression strategy without Wavelet trees and only achieved $O(nH_k) + o(n\log \sigma)$ bits of space.
+The version of the FM-index that we present is more modern, easier to describe and analyze, and more efficient than the original one.